Stored energy printer

-A stored energy printer is a computer printer that uses the energy stored in a spring or magnetic field to push a hammer through a ribbon to print a dot.
+A stored energy printer is a computer printer that uses the energy stored in a spring or magnetic field to push a hammer into a ribbon to print a dot.
+It is a type of impact printer.

 As compared to dot matrix printers that print a single column of dots at a time, this printer generally creates an entire line of dots at a time.
 Therefore, it is also known as a line matrix printer.

-This technology produces premium impact printers that print for millions to billions of dots per hammer.
-The advantage of this technology is that it has the lowest known cost of ownership: ink is transferred by conventional typewriter-style ribbons.
+An advantage of this technology is its low running costs: printer hammers have a lifespan of millions to billions of dots, and ink is transferred using conventional typewriter-style ribbons.

-Technology and use
+Technology

 The most common printer to use this technology was the line-matrix printer made by Printronix and its licensees.
-In this type, the hammers are arranged as a "hammerbank"; a type of comb that oscillate horizontally to produce a line of dots.
+In this type, the hammers are machined from an oval of magnetically permeable stainless steel, and the hammer-tips form vertical rows.
+The hammers are arranged as a "hammerbank"; a type of comb that oscillates horizontally to produce a line of dots.
+The original technology was patented by Printronix in 1974.

-A character matrix printer has also been produced.
-In this printer, the hammers are machined from an oval of magnetically permeable stainless steel, and the hammer-tips form vertical rows.

-The original technology, patented by Printronix in 1974, has the top of a stiff leaf spring held back by a magnetic pole-piece.
-A tungsten carbide hammer is brazed to the center-top of the leaf spring.
-When it produces a dot, a coil (electromagnet) wrapped around the pole-piece neutralizes the magnetic field.
-The leaf spring snaps the hammer away from the pole-piece, pushing the hammer out against a ribbon and placing an image of a dot onto the paper.
+The tungsten carbide hammer is brazed to the center-top of a leaf spring.
+The top of this stiff spring is initially held back by a magnetic pole-piece.
+To produce a dot, an electromagnetic coil wrapped around the pole-piece neutralizes the magnetic field, causing the spring to release the hammer and hit the ribbon and the paper behind it, leaving behind the printed dot.

+Character matrix printers have also been produced.

+Improvements

 Recent designs have performed complex optimizations in the magnetic circuit, and eliminated unwanted resonances in the spring.
 The result was a near-doubling of speed.
 Other improvements include the use of electrical discharge machining to produce complex, three-dimensional hammers that trade-off the magnetic circuit, mechanical resonances, and printing speed.

-Normal wear usually occurs when the spring rubs against the pole-piece as it returns.
-This causes the pole-piece to wear, eventually requiring the pole pieces to be reground and recertified.

-Hexavalent chrome plating on the pole-piece, combined with careful design, more than doubles speeds and improves life-span.
-It produces approximately a billion impressions per hammer.
+Normal wear occurs on the pole piece when the spring rubs against it as it returns.
+This eventually requires the pole pieces to be reground and recertified.
+However, using hexavalent chrome plating on the pole-piece, combined with careful design, more than doubles speeds and improves life-span, allowing approximately a billion impressions per hammer.